THAT LITTLE WHITE DRESS

 This knit mini can definitely be worn again and again.

-This is a condensed version of a traditional dress sans the train and is perfect for dancing.
+This is a condensed version of a traditional dress in lace and tulle sans the train is perfect for dancing.

 Brides have long since moved away from the traditional template in which finances and wedding size dictate dress code.
 As a designer, I see clients who want both options: they ask for something convertible — a mini or street-length dress with an overskirt (or dress) that is peeled away for the reception.
 Add to that, gone is the superstition about before-and-after wear.
 Some eco-conscious brides want to wear their dresses out and about after the wedding.
 Longer styles don't seem to offer the after-wear options that shorter versions do.